-• Focus on intensive use and mission critical applications such as the logistics and e-commerce industry, automated guided vehicles, electric buses, energy storage and similar other applications.
+• Focus on intensive use and mission critical applications such as the logistics and e-commerce industry, automated guided vehicles, electric buses, energy storage and other applications with similar usage cases.

 3. RECENT DEVELOPMENTS

 3.1 Business Highlights and 2023 Outlook